 Extract from section B-B showing extent of 2-storey pitched rear extension in relation to existing property outlines in purple.

-3.2.
-The extension will only be visible from 74 Lawn Road, and not from the public realm.

-3.3.
-The proposed extension broadly aligns with the rear façade of No76's rear 2-storey rear wing.
+- 3.2.
+The extension will only be visible from 74 Lawn Road, and not from the public realm. - 3.3.
+The proposed extension broadly aligns with the rear façade of No.76's rearmost 2-storey wing.